 Hungarian immigrants have been arriving in Cleveland in great numbers for both political and economic reasons since the 1880’s.
-In fact, for many years, Cleveland was the second largest Hungarian city in the world, right after Budapest.
+In fact, for many years, Cleveland was considered a significant Hungarian city in its own right because it had a large and very vibrant Hungarian population.
 The immigrants built churches, social halls, established organizations, and Hungarian-language schools.
 Numerous Hungarians were prominent in the religious, political and artistic life of the city; others established businesses, employing many of their compatriots.
 Even today, there are many thousands of Hungarians in Cleveland and, although the Hungarian sections of town no longer exist, many Hungarian-Americans have not forgotten their origins and are not only proud of their heritage, but are also trying to retain and promote their culture and traditions.

 In 1985, a small, but very enthusiastic group of Hungarians, realized the significant role that a Hungarian Heritage Museum would have in safeguarding this history, and established the Cleveland Hungarian Heritage Society.
 They spelled out the goals and mission of the Museum: to present Hungarian culture in general, with a very special emphasis on the contributions of Cleveland Hungarians; to represent the entire Cleveland Hungarian community and to reach out to the Greater Cleveland community to acquaint it with Hungarian culture and traditions.
 The founders wrote bylaws, obtained tax-exempt status, and decided that both English and Hungarian would be official languages of the organization.
 They also decided that officers, board members and workers would volunteer their time without financial remuneration.
 To this day, the Museum is operated entirely by volunteers.